Divorce Mediation Services in NYC

 Mediation relies upon the talents of a skilled, compassionate mediator to be successful.
 Those in and around New York can find that skilled professional at NY Divorce Firm.

-Marina Korsunskaya is a certified, skilled mediator with the extensive knowledge of family law necessary to help you to resolve your disputes in a positive and proactive way.
+Marina Korsunskaya is a skilled mediator with the extensive knowledge of family law necessary to help you to resolve your disputes in a positive and proactive way.

 If you want to resolve your issues through the mediation process, we are here and ready to help.
 Contact us today to find out how a New York mediator can provide the assistance you need with divorce mediation, mediation of custody disputes, and more.

 Mediation is a cooperative process, while litigation is inherently adversarial.
 When you are divorcing and you litigate on the issues, there will typically be winners or losers.
 You and your spouse are pitted against each other, which can increase the tension involved in a divorce.
 If you have shared children, this can make coparenting much more difficult going forward.